jericson/jericson.github.io/_posts/2023-06-04-signing_on.md

 In the Fall of 2019, I got a taste of what I expect you are going through now.
-We were stuck between our duties as employees and our duty to the manage our communities with integrity.
+We were stuck between our duties as employees and our duty to manage our communities with integrity.
 Being unable to navigate those waters led me to leave Stack Overflow.
 I had the luxury of a job offer, but it was hard to leave the job I loved.
 You are in a tough spot and that's underselling it.